 While this is good for maintaining a safe environment for most of the inhabitants, it can also discourage people with addiction disorders to seek out shelter there.
 Some people may feel judged or have a hard time managing their addictions, so they don’t seek out shelter options for fear of being turned away.

-Mental health and homelessness often coincide.
-If resources are not available, treatment is too expensive, or medication is unattainable, mental health issues and mental illness can become a barrier to finding safe places to live.
+Behavioral Health and homelessness often coincide.
+If resources are not available, treatment is too expensive, or medication is unattainable, behavioral health issues and mental illness can become a barrier to finding safe places to live.

 There are many factors that mental illness plays into homelessness.
 It is a tricky area to navigate because there are so many different parts to consider.
 About 25% of homeless people in America suffer from a mental illness, so it is important to consider mental illness when considering homelessness.

 It’s important to ask questions such as: How did the individual become homeless in the first place?
 What mental illness is the individual suffering from?
 What resources were made available to the individual?

 Certain mental illnesses can make it difficult to hold a job, which will make it hard to keep up with bills.
 Sometimes, people who suffer from mental illness can be ostracised from their families because of their behavioral health.
 Other times, some people who suffer from mental illnesses find it easier on their behavioral health to not be a part of society.

 Some common mental illnesses that are often seen in homeless populations include bipolar disorder, severe anxiety, post-traumatic stress disorder, schizophrenia, and depression.
 These disorders, without proper treatment or medication, can have significant negative outcomes on a person’s life.